Written by Marie Fischborn and Volker Koch, Blue Solutions Initiative

 Blue Solutions was happy to take part in this milestone event towards sustainable ocean management and grateful for the opportunity to (co-)organize several sessions: in the Permanent Mission of Germany to the United Nations, everything was dedicated to life under water for one week.
 Continue reading

-written by Ronja Schmidt, Blue Solutions
+Written by Ronja Schmidt, Blue Solutions Initiative

 2017 is hoped to be a game changer for the ocean.
 For the first time, the United Nations will hold a conference, co-hosted by the governments of Fiji and Sweden, dedicated to the implementation of Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development.